University gives you the valuable technical skills that

-But it doesn't teach you how to get an industry job and be successful.
+But graduate school doesn't teach you how to get a job and be successful!

 Want to learn what working in industry is really like?